oseanfro/automaid/README.md

 To use the application:

-* Copy files from server to the "server" directory:
+* Copy files from your Mermaid server into the "server" directory:
 `scp username@host:\{"*.LOG","*.MER","*.vit"\} server`
 * Activate the virtual environment:
 `source activate pymaid`